edvanbeinum/snowshoe/REAMDME.md

 /public where to final site is saved to

 TODO
-[ ] Check that Textile is working and nit just returning strings formatted with <pre>
+[ ] Check that Textile is working and not just returning strings formatted with <pre>
 [*] Use a proper config thing for Yadif
 [*] What are we goingto do about config?
 Make own static Config class with array of params [ ] Add event observer pattern so we can hook into parts of the system: things like run LESS compiler, or publish to S3